-Probability monitoring refers to the randomized selection of a set of sample locations that are representative of the entire population of a particular waterbody type.
-By collecting data from each of the randomly selected sites the overall condition of the waterbody type can be predicted with an known level of confidence.
-Probability surveys represent a cost effective means for estimating and reporting on the physical, chemical, and biological conditions by waterbody type and the factors that affect these conditions at a particular point in time.
+Probability monitoring refers to the randomized selection of a set of sample locations that are representative of the entire population from a particular waterbody type.
+By collecting data from each of the randomly selected sites the overall condition of the waterbody type can be predicted with a known level of confidence.
+Probability surveys represent a cost-effective means for estimating and reporting on the physical, chemical, and biological conditions by waterbody type and the factors that affect these conditions at a particular point in time.

-Probability-based surveys have been utilized by the EPA since 2004 to evaluate the overall condition of the nation's surface waters (fresh and marine).
+Probability-based surveys have been implemented by the EPA since 2000 to evaluate the overall condition of the nation's surface waters (fresh and marine).
 These surveys are completed on a 5-year rotating schedule by waterbody type (Table 3).
-To date NH DES has participated in the national wadeable streams assessment (2004-05), national lakes assessment (2007, 2012), national rivers and stream assessment (2009-10, 2013-14), and the national wetland condition assessment (2011).
-NH DES remains committed to our future participation in these surveys at the national level.
+To date, NHDES has participated in the national wadeable streams assessment (2004-05), national lakes assessment (2007, 2012), national rivers and stream assessment (2009-10, 2013-14), and the national wetland condition assessment (2011).
+NHDES remains committed to future participation in these surveys at the national level.